GRAINS-Soybeans spike on Chinese demand, Brazil's poor weather

 CHICAGO, Nov 8 (Reuters) - Chicago soybean prices rallied to a two-month high on Wednesday, after the U.S. Department of Agriculture confirmed a Reuters report that China booked its largest single-day U.S. soybean purchases since at least late July.

-Meanwhile, wheat and corn rocketed higher on the day as traders and funds positioned themselves ahead of USDA's monthly supply-and-demand reports, set to be released on Thursday.
+Meanwhile, corn turned higher on the day as traders and funds positioned themselves ahead of the USDA's monthly supply-and-demand reports, set to be released on Thursday.

+Wheat rallied on new concerns about the Black Sea export corridor after Ukrainian officials said on Wednesday that a Russian missile damaged a Liberia-flagged civilian vessel entering a Black Sea port in the Odesa region.

+The USDA confirmed private sales of 433,000 metric tons of U.S. soybeans to China, another 132,000 tons to unknown destinations, and 344,500 tons of soybeans also to unknown destinations, all for delivery in the 2023/24 marketing year that began Sept.
+1.

 Chicago soybean futures slumped to a 22-month low in October on U.S. harvest pressure and weak export demand.
-But futures have been trending upward since then, as erratic weather has caused problems in the world's No. 1 exporter Brazil and demand for U.S. cargoes underpinning the market.
+But futures have been trending upward since, as erratic weather has caused problems in the world's No. 1 exporter Brazil and demand for U.S. cargoes underpinning the market.

-Brazil's weather forecasts for November do not show a significant change in overall conditions, as scattered rains in central-north areas and downpours in the south likely impacting the country's 2024 soy yields and output.

-Wheat was supported by Argentina's 2023/24 wheat harvest at 13.5 million metric tons, below the 14.3 million tons previously forecast, the Rosario Grains exchange said.
+Wheat also saw support by Argentina's 2023/24 wheat harvest at 13.5 million metric tons, below the 14.3 million tons previously forecast, the Rosario Grains exchange said.

 ((brendan.obrien@thomsonreuters.com;))